- Knowledge Exchange

 - News and Events

-CIRDI is collaborating with an interdisciplinary team of academics and professionals to conduct innovative, stakeholder-reviewed research that investigates the reported increase of mining-related conflicts globally.
-CIRDI’s approach to conflict research includes a literature review, conflict database analysis and field case studies.
-Achieving a broad view of conflict will allow a multi-stakeholder perspective to emerge along with an understanding of the interaction between key players in the generation of conflict.
-By engaging communities, civil society, government, industry and academia in this research, CIRDI will facilitate a comprehensive analysis of the processes, pathways and dynamics of conflict and mining.
+CIRDI collaborated with an interdisciplinary team of academics and professionals to conduct innovative, stakeholder-reviewed research that investigated the reported increase of mining-related conflicts globally.
+CIRDI’s approach to conflict research included a literature review, conflict database analysis, and field case studies.
+Achieving a broad view of conflict allowed a multi-stakeholder perspective to emerge along with an understanding of the interaction between key players in the generation of conflict.
+By engaging communities, civil society, government, industry, and academia in this research, CIRDI facilitated a comprehensive analysis of the processes, pathways, and dynamics of conflict and mining.

-Building on the findings of phase one, phase two will consist of:
+Building on the findings of phase one, phase two included:

 The first phase of the study included a literature review, a qualitative analysis of mining conflicts and four case studies from Bolivia, Madagascar, Peru and Tanzania.
 It reviewed 167 mining-related conflict incidents in 44 countries in 2012 and 2013.

 Read the report: The Rise in Conflict Associated with Mining Operations: What Lies Beneath?

 The project work was grounded in the belief that good governance and informed public policy are key to mitigating and managing conflict by decreasing violence and corruption, increasing transparency and public participation in decision-making, and strengthening regulatory frameworks to safeguard human rights.
 This project produced high-quality research and data with the objective to strengthen governance systems and institutions at the national level, assisting host governments to integrate conflict prevention and management tools into their national practices at all levels of government.

 The final report was finalized in September 2018 and launched at the IGF Annual General Meeting in Geneva, Switzerland in a side event hosted by the UNDP.